TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-mod/Index.rst

          .. figure:: ../../Images/manual_html_3fa38a1.png
             :alt: The Extension Manager with additional options

-         **Note** : This setting does not influence the new Extension Manager which comes with TYPO3 4.5 and newer.
+         **Note:** This setting does not influence the new Extension Manager which comes with TYPO3 4.5 and newer.

    Default